-|Rating Definition||OF - FAIR: some major parts replaced; minor replacement parts may be required; metal rusted, may be lightly pitted all over, vigorously cleaned; rounded edges of metal and wood; principal lettering, numerals and design on metal partly obliterated; wood scratched, bruised, cracked or repaired where broken; in fair working order or can be easily repaired and placed in working order.
+OF - FAIR- some major parts replaced; minor replacement parts may be required; metal rusted, may be lightly pitted all over, vigorously cleaned; rounded edges of metal and wood; principal lettering, numerals and design on metal partly obliterated; wood scratched, bruised, cracked or repaired where broken; in fair working order or can be easily repaired and placed in working order.

 WB - WOOD IS BETTER FOR THE PERCENT OF FINISH RATING GIVEN

 This classic "Yellow Boy" was manufactured in 1871.
 This model was the first true Winchester and was essentially an improved version of the Henry fitted with a loading gate.
 This basic pattern set the standard for lever action rifle designs for generations to come making a '66 carbine a must for any Winchester or American arms collector.
 The fact that they played an important role in the hands of civilians and Native Americans in the second half of the 19th century as more and more Americans settled in the West and disputes over the land festered further cements their importance to American history.
 Though other iconic models followed, the less expensive '66 remained in high demand until the end of the century and is now easily one of the most collectible Winchesters.